gabriel-dantas98/nest-datadog-poc/README.md

 ## Datadog Configuration

 This application uses Datadog APM for monitoring and tracing.
-The `dd-trace` library sends data directly to Datadog without requiring a local Agent.
+The `dd-trace` library sends data directly to Datadog without requiring a local Agent (agentless mode).

 ### Environment Variables